All Episodes

 And he's right.

-If they can't win, with everything they've had helping them along, all of the assistants in the drive-by media, all of the phony baloney plastic banana reporting from a rock, all of the negative drum beats of apocalyptic doom and gloom for five years.
+If they can't win, with everything they've had helping them along, all of the assistance in the drive-by media, all of the phony baloney, plastic banana reporting from Iraq, all of the negative drumbeats of apocalyptic doom and gloom for five years, if they don't win in this environment, there is going to have to be some serious soul searching.

 The Clintons know it.

-The Clintons' future as Democrat power brokers is on the line in these next two elections.
+The Clintons' future as Democrat powerbrokers is on the line in these next two elections.

 This one in November and 2008.